chen-yingfa/qingshu/docs/dev/architecture.md

 - Editor: `src/components/Editor.vue`
 - InputBlock: `src/components/InputBlock.vue`

 An InputBlock is a Vue component (`InputBlock.vue`), each of them manages a div element in the input container, in which user can enter text.
-The text content is also managed by the InputBlock, and upon request (by the Editor), InputBlocks communicate with the Renderer directly to render the text content into MD string, which is then passed to the Editor for it to show in the preview container.
+The text content is also managed by the InputBlock, and upon request (by the Editor), InputBlocks communicate with the Renderer directly to render the text content into string of HTML, which is then passed to the Editor for it to show in the preview container.

-The Editor (`Editor.vue`) is a container around both the **input container** and **preview container**.
-It manages all logic and states that exceeds the scope of each input block.
-It manages the creation, deletion and reordering of input blocks.
+The Editor (`Editor.vue`) is a container around both the **input container** and **preview container** (both are a div element).
+It manages all logic and states that exceeds the scope of each input block, such as the creation, deletion and reordering of input blocks.

-Overall relationship:
+Relationship between Editor and InputBlock:

 ```mermaid
 flowchart TD